ProtoLife/daptics-api/README.md

 Documentation and clients for the Daptics design of experiments GraphQL API.

+Auto-generated documentation for the API and the client can now be found on the GitHub Pages for this project at https://ProtoLife.github.io/daptics-api

 For more information on Daptics technology, please see the Documentation section of the [Daptics website](https://daptics.ai).